-The Great Night of Shiva-Mahashivratri occurs on the Phalguna month which is the 11th month of the Hindu Calendar during the waning moon phase.
-Taking its roots in India, this pious annual festival is celebrated at night.
+Taking its roots from India, this pious annual festival is celebrated at night.
 But before taking part in the ‘Great Night of Shiva’ devotees normally go through a purification process where they fast for ten days.
 They are supposed to abstain from eating non-vegetarian meals and drinking alcohol.
-In Mauritius, Mahashivratri is celebrated pompously among the Hindu communities.
+In Mauritius, Mahashivratri is normally celebrated among the Hindu communities, but over the last years, other communities have also shown some interest.

 Some days before the great night, passionate devotees work together to create gorgeous ‘Kanwar’- a bamboo-clad pole which is carried throughout the pilgrimage-to the sacred lake of Grand-Bassin where they fetch the holy water.
 Likewise in India devotees carry their Kanwar to go to holy places like Haridwar or Gangotri and bring sacred water from Ganga.
 During the ‘Great Night of Shiva’ devotees meditate at the Hindu temple, and usually sing, chant and do auspicious ‘water pouring rituals’ on the shiva lingam (a representation of Shiva).
 This special night is dedicated to connect with the higher self (pure consciousness).
 It is when devotees get the chance to merge with the energy of shiva which is called the ‘Shiva Tattva’.
 Each ritual session has a deep meaning in regard to attain a higher level of consciousness.
 According to ancient holy scriptures, there are four levels of consciousness notably waking, dreaming, sleeping and pure consciousness (Turiya).
 And during this night devotees learn more about these different states of consciousness.